Malta Command: End of the war and the post war period

 In 1954 Headquarters Malta Command occupied the Auberge de Castille, known locally as "The Castille".
 British Troops Malta became again part of Middle East Land Forces in 1960.

-Forces in Maltawould be reduced from 1964 and this led to acrimony between the Maltese and British Governments, and the post independence period was a period of bitterness, British forces on the Island in the front line of Maltese antipathy.
-Major-General Henry Hovell-Thurlow-Cumming-Bruce, 7th Baron Thurlow commanded in 1962-63.
-In 1965, 4th (Leicestershire) Battalion the Royal Anglian Regiment arrived to join Malta Garrison at St. Patrick's Barracks on the north coast of Malta.
+Forces in Malta would be reduced from 1964 and this led to acrimony between the Maltese and British Governments, and the post independence period was a period of bitterness, British forces on the Island in the front line of Maltese antipathy.
+Major-General Lord Thurlow commanded in 1962-63.
+In 1965, 4th (Leicestershire) Battalion, the Royal Anglian Regiment arrived to join Malta Garrison at St. Patrick's Barracks on the north coast of Malta.
 Under Brigadier Lord Grimthorpe OBE, Malta Garrison consisted of 4 R Anglian; 1 Battalion The Loyal Regiment; 1st Regiment Royal Malta Artillery (partially a transport regiment); and 1st Battalion King's Own Malta Regiment (TA).

-Malta Garrison was in turn responsible to HQ Malta and Libya, under Major-General J D Frost, with the other components being HQ Cyrenaica Area and HQ Tripolitania Area in Libya.
+Malta Garrison was in turn responsible to HQ Malta and Libya, under Major-General John Frost, with the other components being HQ Cyrenaica Area and HQ Tripolitania Area in Libya.
 Later, Major General Rea Leakey commanded HQ Malta and Libya in 1967-68.

+1 Regiment Royal Malta Artillery served in Germany within the British Army of the Rhine from 1962 to 1970.
+In 1968 the then Prime Minister of Malta George Borg Olivier visited the Regiment in its barracks in Mulheim, and announced that the 1st Regiment RMA would cease to be part of the British Army of the Rhine in 1970 and could return to Malta to form the core of its land forces.
+Five hundred officers and men from the Royal Malta Artillery took their oath of allegiance and were enlisted in the Malta Land Force on 1 October 1970.
+Maltese Engineer and Signals personnel were also absorbed into the force that day.

 Malta Command was largely wound up by 1977 with all major units repatriated to the UK.
-Salerno Company of 41 Commando Royal Marines finally left the island aboard a Royal Fleet Auxiliary Sir Lancelot Landing Ship Logistic on 31 March 1979.
+Salerno Company of 41 Commando Royal Marines finally left the island aboard the Royal Fleet Auxiliary Landing Ship Logistic Sir Lancelot on 31 March 1979.